 Raw material prices continue to be closely monitored by the company to ensure any risk in this area is minimised.
-Despite this the business has continued to be effected by the weakening of the pound that occurred as a result of the decision by the UK to leave the European Union.
-A scarcity in the supply of a key raw material component also adversely affected the company's cost base for the year.
+Despite this the business has continued to be affected by the weakening of the pound that occurred as a result of the decision by the UK to leave the European Union.

 The company's objective is to provide high quality products combined with excellent service levels.
-The delivery of this objective along with the strong relationships that the company maintains with its key customers has meant that margins remained relatively healthy in 2017; that said the raw material cost increase did mean the business did suffer some margin crossion in the year.
+The delivery of this objective along with the strong relationships that the company maintains with its key customers has meant that margins have improved in 2018.